Bbellousman09/School-Enrollment-and-Performance-Database/README.md

 # School-Enrollment-and-Performance-Database
 Database Project
 📚 School Enrollment and Performance Database: The Learning League Join the Learning League by building a dynamic database that tracks student success stories!
-Your database will include:
+The database will include:

 Student Profiles: Who are the aspiring learners?